National parks are for everyone to enjoy. Find out which ones have accessible camping, toilets, parking and trails.

 If you’re looking for accessible trails, there’s a couple that have hard packed gravel and bitumen surfaces.

 If you’re keen for a bit of cardio, tennis courts 1, 2, 32 and 33 are accessible.
-You can even book and pay for your tennis court online before you arrive.
-While you’re at it, don’t forget to book and pay for your vehicle entry fee before you go.
+Book and pay for your tennis court and vehicle entry online before you arrive.

 3. Cleland National Park

-Cleland Conservation Park in the Adelaide Hills is a great park to visit, as there’s so much to see.
-It’s best to start at Waterfall Gully, as there are two accessible parking spaces.
+Try starting at Waterfall Gully, where there are 2 accessible parking spaces.
 Right next to the car park, you’ll find the toilets which include one accessible toilet (left-hand transfer) and an ambulant toilet.

-Take the 300-metre bitumen trail that climbs from the car park to the first falls pool and back.
+Take the 300 m bitumen trail that climbs from the car park to the first falls pool and back.
 You might need some assistance because of the gradient.

 No visit to Cleland is complete without a visit to Cleland Wildlife Park.
-As well as being home to some very cute furry creatures, there are many accessible facilities and they even have a mobility map.
+As well as being home to some very cute furry creatures, there are many accessible facilities.
+Check out the park's mobility map.

 You should also head to the lookout at Mount Lofty Summit to enjoy the sweeping views across Adelaide.
 There’s accessible parking spaces and accessible toilets there too.